Healthy Water Healthy Kids

 Students in West Virginia are fighting for their right to clean water in schools where the Principal checks the color of the water every morning.
 More often than not, when the water is not clear the school puts plastic bags over all of the fountains.
 Students are also instructed to use sanitizer to wash hands after they use the bathrooms instead of the colored toxic water.
 The same scenario is also happening in Vermont and in states across the country.

 Laws can be passed on a state and federal level that require schools to test their water for lead, inform parents and communities about their findings, and provide funds to filter water or replace piping to prevent future exposure.
 Laws like these can prevent harm.
 If we had mandatory testing of drinking water in schools maybe, just maybe, the Flint lead and water crisis would have been exposed earlier and exposure to lead would have been limited.

-Think of all of the testing children are required to endure, they have almost weekly subject exams and annual standardized exams in math, English, and science, but schools are not required to test drinking to make sure their students have safe water supply.
+Think of all of the testing children are required to endure.
+They have almost weekly subject exams and annual standardized exams in math, English, and science, but schools are not required to test drinking water to make sure their students have a safe water supply.
 No child should drink from a water fountain and wonder if they’re being poisoned.
-Our children deserve better from us, it is the country’s duty to protect and develop the next generation, but with the lack of water testing, in far too often, we are poisoning them.
+Our children deserve better from us.
+It is the country’s duty to protect and develop the next generation, but with the lack of water testing, far too often, we are poisoning them.
 America is failing our children.

 - EPA Methods for Measuring Lead in Drinking Water

 - Filters for Removing Lead in Drinking Water

 Spanish Language Factsheets

 - Efectos en La Salud de Niños por Exposición al Plomo